Skip to main content

 Croissant

-A beloved French pastry, the croissant is a common breakfast or snack item in Monaco.
-Flaky, buttery, and crescent-shaped, these pastries are perfect with coffee or tea and can be found in bakeries and cafes across the principality.
+The croissant is a breakfast and snack standard in Monaco.
+Flaky, buttery and crescent-shaped, it pairs naturally with coffee or tea, and bakeries and cafes across the principality bake them daily.

 Allergens: